 In September 2012 the US Department of Education awarded the Department of Middle Eastern Studies fellowship funding for doctoral students under the grant program Graduate Assistance in Areas of National Need (GAANN).
 The amount of this grant will support the equivalent of three prestigious graduate fellowships per year for three years for students of critical languages: Arabic, Persian, Turkish, Hebrew.

 Priority is given to students who are developing language pedagogy skills in at least two critical Middle Eastern languages.
-Some awards will prioritize students in their last year or two of study so that they may focus on dissertation-writing and job placement.
+Some awards will prioritize students in their last year or two years of study so that they may focus on dissertation writing and job placement.

 Fellowships will typically be awarded by semester so that the maximum number of students may benefit.
 Award amounts are based on financial need as calculated by the Office of Student Financial Services.
 The maximum award is $15,000 per long semester, or $30,000 per year.
-Tuition coverage for full-time enrollment (at least 9 credit hours) is provided by the grant in addition to the stipend.
+Tuition coverage for minimum non-resident full-time enrollment (9 credit hours) is provided by the grant in addition to the stipend.

 - Curriculum vitae

 - Statement of purpose (2-4 pages) addressing academic/research direction and professional objectives.

 - Two recommendation letters from current DMES faculty.

 - Evidence of FAFSA submission for the current academic year.
 For fall 2014 applicants, the FAFSA must be submitted in very early January 2014, shortly after it becomes available online (around Jan.
 02, 2014).

 - Unofficial transcripts: post-secondary transcripts will be collected from student records and made part of the selection process.
 Applicants need not take action to submit transcripts themselves.